Hiking with Children: A Comprehensive Guide to Happy Family Outings

 So you have everything in hand, and you are on your way for your first hike.
 At this point, you need to get into the “hiking with kids” mindset.
 Three key things should help;

 Assigning roles to your kids is a great way to empower your children further.
-Start by assigning one of the kid’s as the group’s hiking leader, as kids love to feel in charge and with children’s sense of imagination you could end up with some pretty magical experiences.
+Start by assigning one of the kids as the group’s hiking leader.
+Kids love to feel in charge and with a child’s sense of imagination you could end up with some pretty magical experiences.

 If you are hiking with multiple kids, then assign them other roles when they are not in charge.
 Roles, such as Park Ranger (in charge of spotting birds and wildlife) will help to give them a sense of purpose and reduce arguments.

-Lastly, kids love spending time and interacting with their parents, so take this time in nature to be involved by participating in their games, answering their questions and telling them stories.
+Lastly, kids love spending time and interacting with their parents, so this is a great opportunity to take this time in nature to be involved by participating in their games, answering their questions, and telling them stories.

 Hiking must be fun!
 Especially for kids…